MikeHopley/ftl-ships-strategy/index.md

 Shields cost 120, and Titanium System Casing sells for 25.

-Auto-assaults (which have drones) cannot appear in sector 1, making nebula beacons safer.
+Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.
+This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.
+Therefore suns are actually *safer* than other fights!

 ## Stealth B

-Plan your jumps carefully, to avoid being forced into asteroid fields and suns.
+Plan your jumps carefully, to avoid being forced into asteroid fields.
+Suns and pulsars are also bad, since they have a higher chance of enemies with drones (and pulsars can reset your Glaive).
 Look for flexible routes, so you can skip these hazards without losing beacons.
-Asteroid fields are not as deadly as you might think, however, because the asteroid frequency is based on your shields system level.
+Try to avoid nebulas too, as they often contain auto-assaults (with drones); plasma storms are especially risky, since you can only power the Glaive and a level-1 cloak (with no engines).

 The ideal upgrade path is: